Russ Harvey Consulting - Computer and Internet Services

 A while cellphone is held in front of a background with red neon signage.
 The phone has a series of emails displayed.

-Identity theft information is contained on three pages:
+Identity theft information is contained on these pages:

 1. Identity Theft: obtaining information by deceit

-This page will help teach you how to prevent yourself from becoming a victim.
+This page will help teach you how to prevent yourself from becoming a victim of a phishing attempt.
+Phishing traditionally involves the use of email to scam you but scammers also use text messages and social media.

 Phishing: Obtaining Information by Deceit